d4vid-vl/d4vid-vl/README.md

 - 📝 I'm currently studying Software Engineering in the Pontificia Universidad Católica de Chile! ^-^
 - ⚖️ I usually do this for a hobby, soon as a job
-- 🎧 Other hobbies I have are making music, listening music and playing games :P
+- 🎧 Other hobbies I have are making music, listening to music and playing games :P
 - 📈 Currently working more on myself, mentally a physically ^^
 - 💖 Check out my bf's github!
 [Aaron](https://github.com/glowwz) 💜